 Twin of Brothers or Da Tang Shuang Long Zhuan, written by Huang Yi, is about the self-growth and accomplishments of two heroes.

-They obtained Kung Fu Cheats that made them martial art masters, gradually organized their own army, and kept expanding and winning.
+They obtained Kung Fu Cheats that made them martial art masters, gradually organized their army, and kept expanding and winning.

-After having succeeded, Li Shimin was enthroned as Emperor Taizong of Tang, these two brothers left and lived seclusive lives.
+After having succeeded, Li Shimin was enthroned as Emperor Taizong of Tang, and these two brothers left and lived seclusive lives.

 Stone Horses in Emperor Li Shimin's Mausoleum (Zhao Ling), War Horses of His Six Important Wars.

 The Last Two Are In Penn Museum, The Rest Are in the Forest of Stone Steles Museum of Xi'an.